vuejs/eslint-config-typescript/README.md

       // You can also manually enable the stylistic rules.
       // "stylistic",

-      // Other utility configurations, such as `eslint-recommended`,
+      // Other utility configurations, such as `eslintRecommended`, (note that it's in camelCase)
       // are also extendable here.
 But we don't recommend using them directly.
     ],